Human resources

 The government has set a statutory:

-• National minimum wage (NMW) - Workers must be at least school leaving age to get the NMW (last Friday in June of the school year they turn 16) and under 23
+• National minimum wage (NMW) - Workers must be at least school leaving age to get the NMW (last Friday in June of the school year they turn 16)

-• National living wage (NLW) - Workers must be 23 or over to get the NLW
+• National living wage (NLW) - Workers must be 21 or over to get the NLW

-• Apprentice rate – Apprentices aged under 19 or aged 19 or over and in the first year of their apprenticeship (Apprentices over 19 who have completed the first year of their apprenticeship are entitled to the correct minimum wage for their age i.e. NMW or NLW depending on their age)
+• Apprentice rate – Apprentices aged under 19 or aged 19 or over and in the first year of their apprenticeship (Apprentices over 19 who have completed the first year of their apprenticeship are entitled to the correct statutory minimum wage for their age i.e. NMW or NLW depending on their age)

 Current rates – NMW/NLW/apprentice

 The national minimum wage is the minimum pay per hour almost all workers are entitled to.
-The National Living Wage is higher than the National Minimum Wage and workers get it if they are 23 or over.
+The National Living Wage is higher than the National Minimum Wage and workers get it if they are 21 or over.

 It doesn’t matter how small an employer is, they still have to pay the correct minimum wage.
 Contracts for payments below the minimum wage are not legally binding.
 It’s a criminal offence for employers to not pay someone the national minimum wage or national living wage.